-Paula is an experienced entrepreneur.
+Paula Shirk (Founder and CEO), is an experienced entrepreneur.
 Her innovative streak, marketing and leadership skills have been recognized in such publications as the New York Times, New York Magazine, Vogue, Runner’s World, Cosmopolitan, American Health, Working Woman, Elle, The New Yorker, New York Post, New York Daily News, Women’s Wear Daily, Crain’s and the Japanese magazine Nikkei Woman.
 The Christian Science Monitor called her a “Change Agent”.
 She has been awarded the B’nai B’rith Board of Governors’ Distinguished Achievement Award as “a woman of accomplishment and stature as an innovative business leader.”
-In recognition of her work in Cambodia, District Attorney Charles Hynes, who praised Paula’s “exceptional selflessness, dedication and compassion”, chose Ms. Shirk as one of Brooklyn’s Extraordinary Women.
-Paula is the mother of two sons, one of whom is from Cambodia.
+In recognition of her work in Cambodia, District Attorney Charles Hynes, who praised Paula’s “exceptional selflessness, dedication, and compassion”, chose Ms. Shirk as one of Brooklyn’s Extraordinary Women.
+Under Paula’s leadership, BB2C was awarded the prestigious Patents for Humanity award by the United States Patent and Trademark Office.
+She is the mother of two sons, one of whom is from Cambodia.
 She is the visionary behind BB2C.

-Mary Ide, Director, is a partner at Harch Capital Management, which is based in Boca Raton, Florida.
+Mary Ide (Director), is a partner at Harch Capital Management, which is based in Boca Raton, Florida.
 Mary manages the firm’s New York office.
-Her expertise includes trading, sales, and the development of long-term business strategy.
+Her expertise includes trading, sales, and the development of a long-term business strategy.
 Mary began her career at Shearson (now part of Citigroup) in 1980 and has held a number of sales and trading positions on Wall Street, including stints with Smith Barney and Alex Brown.
 Mary has contributed her expertise regarding business and fundraising to BB2C.
 She has been extremely generous with her time and talents.
-Mary holds a BA in Art History from Smith College is married with two sons and lives in Brooklyn, NY.
+Mary holds a BA in Art History from Smith College is married with two sons and lives in Brooklyn, N.Y.